ddasmoore/Exploring-distractibility-using-machine-learning/README.md

 The goal of this study was to examine how advance knowledge of a distractor’s location impacts how quickly we find our target.
 There are several possibilities:
-1) knowledge of a distractor’s location can help find our target faster by narrowing down/reducing where the target can be,
+1) knowledge of a distractor’s location can help us find our target faster by narrowing down/reducing where the target can be
-2) knowledge of a distractor location can help us suppress/inhibit that location thereby making finding that target easier or
+2) knowledge of a distractor location can help us suppress/inhibit that location thereby making finding that target easier
-3) knowledge of a distractor’s location can in fact distract us from finding the target. or
+3) knowledge of a distractor’s location can in fact distract us from finding the target
 4) knmowledge of a distractor's location can have no impact at all

 ## Method